High Net Worth Mandarin Chinese Family Lawyers at MacLean Law, serve your family law needs involving:

 Further, in BC, the courts require full disclosure of income and assets, so that the proper level of support can be determined.
 The MacLean Law Asian Team has encountered in many cases a reluctance for spouses to disclose their income and assets to the other spouse.
 The MacLean Law Asian Team is very alert to the fact that this is not necessarily any kind of dishonesty, but rather, it is usually a reflection of somewhat different way of thinking, wherein a spouse will sometimes fear that, if they disclose everything, the other spouse will take full advantage of the knowledge, and will not disclose anything in return, because things may be done that way in the home country.
 The MacLean Law Asian team has advised on many such cases as to the appropriate disclosure to be made, including many trials, where they have both compelled disclosure, and used the other spouse’s non-disclosure to obtain significant awards of child and spousal support and assets, far beyond what the other spouse disclosed, as is permitted by BC law.

 From the above, the MacLean Law Asian team would be delighted to assist Asian families with their family law cases, and to discuss both the cultural context as well as advising on all aspects of BC law.
 The MacLean Law Asian team is based in Vancouver but is accessible to BC, including in MacLean Law’s other offices in Surrey, Victoria, and Kelowna, BC.
-We have a robust team of lawyers and support staff, and communication is available in both Mandarin and English.
+We have a robust team of lawyers and support staff, and communication is available in Mandarin, Cantonese and English.

 Contact our Vancouver High Net Worth Mandarin Chinese Family Lawyers early in your case to achieve a better result. 中文热线：604 682 6466